 In case there is no white wire available for neutral, others repurpose the ground wire to make neutral wire, thinking that it’s the same kind of wire made of copper.
 However, it is not recommended.
 In fact, there are specific regulations about using the appropriate wire according to their function, doing otherwise is considered an intentional code violation.
 The National Electrical Code (NEC) requires following manufacturer instructions.

 A ground wire is usually bare copper.
-Whereas neutral wires have a conductor and non-conductive insulation.
-Thus, using just a bare copper as neutral will be too risky.
+Whereas neutral wires have conductor and non-conductive insulation.
+Thus, using just bare copper as neutral will be too risky.
 However, there are insulated grounding wires which are more expensive than the regular ground wires that can work as neutral wires.
 But if you are buying insulated grounding wire for neutral, it is better to buy the correct wire for neutral.

 How to use ground as neutral?